Drama

 The KS3 curriculum should serve as an enjoyable, engaging and broad drama experience for all students.
 It is created to fulfil the national curriculum requirements, as well as providing an opportunity to perform and devise scripted and original pieces of drama.

 Our drama curriculum has been designed around the three core areas of drama; performance, devising and appreciation.
 Drama is a powerful and expressive subject which encourages students to develop their creative, emotional and intellectual capacity, whatever their previous experience in the subject.
 This curriculum recognises the role of drama in young people’s lives and has been designed to inspire, challenge and motivate every student, no matter what their level of ability.
-Each area of study is progressively built upon over time using a spaced-learning/interleaving approach e.g. in year 7 they start learning about performance skills, move onto learning about devising skills in unit 2 and then in the third unit they combine performance and devising skills.
-This structure is then applied in year 8 and 9 reviewing prior knowledge and introducing new skills and more challenge.
+Each area of study is progressively built upon over time using a spaced-learning/interleaving approach e.g. in Year 7 they start learning about performance skills and move onto learning about devising skills in unit 2.
+This structure is then applied in Year 8 and 9 reviewing prior knowledge and introducing new skills and more challenge.
 We aim for all students to be independent learners, critical thinkers and effective decision makers by the end of KS3- all personal attributes that can make them stand out as they progress through their education and apply beyond the classroom into adult life.

 Curriculum Design

-The KS3 curriculum includes various topics e.g. students study devising skills in Year 7, Blood Brothers is taught across all key stage 3 and the elements of production and theatre design are also explored in year 9.
-Written elements are incorporated into each unit of work through summative quizzes, exam style questions and devising portfolios.
+The KS3 curriculum includes various topics e.g. students learn how to present work from a script in Year 7, in Year 8 they explore Physical Theatre and devising skills are developed in Year 9.
+Written elements are incorporated into each unit of work through end of topic knowledge tests and script writing.
 Assessment is regular and uses a model personalised to our curriculum allowing students to make rapid progress and take ownership of what is required from them to progress to the next step.

 Curriculum Plan